A week later, Editi was excited about the new week. Akwang was going to be home in two days, and she was excited about it.

 “Mama what are you looking for?”
 Editi asked.

 She finally found the test strip and asked Editi to pee in a small container that looked deserted.
-She reluctantly pulled out her panty and squatted, putting the container under her.
+She reluctantly pulled off her panty and squatted, putting the container under her.

-Akwang was surprise to see her.
-“How are you Abas?”
-He asked.
+Akwang was surprised to see her.
+“How are you Abas?” he asked.

 Editi had wanted to give the bags to Abas to take to their bedroom, but she’d remembered the rule she’d given to her.
 Her matrimonial bedroom was out of bounds, and Abas wasn’t allowed to go near it.
 Editi held the bag firmly and whispered to her, “Go set dinner, we’ll join you soon.”

 “Oh my God!
 I am going to be a father!”
-Akwang exclaimed.”
+Akwang exclaimed.
 He kissed her belly and said to it, “My little baby, daddy loves you so much.”
 There was joy in his tone.
-And he couldn’t just wait to drive Editi for her first antenatal class.
+And he couldn’t just wait to drive Editi to her first ante-natal class.

 Next Chapter: |Chapter 11|